EemeliAli-Kippari/KaliTools-tips/README.md

-echo "yourtexthere" > filename || make file nano filename || will open the nano text editor mkdir dirname
+echo "yourtexthere" > filename || make file nano filename || will open the nano text editor mkdir dirname dpkg -i [file] || dpkg is a tool to install, build, remove and manage Debian package. -i = install
 ```
 Download from internet
 ```